-

 Computer Efficiency but No Understanding

 Sometimes you just can’t get through to them; sometimes you just can’t make yourself understood.
 Whatever you say, however you express it, you don’t get an acceptable response.
 It can be very annoying and exasperating.
-If the computer says no then no it will stay.
+If the computer says no, then no, it will stay.
 Computers do not respond to reasonableness, appeal or charm.
 They…

 Managing Society by Television